SeanL128/WorkoutTracker/README.md

 - **SwiftData**: For local data storage
 - **Swift Charts**: To visualize user's stats and progress

+## Roadmap
+Here are some planned features for future updates:
+- Simple calorie tracking
+- Ability to track weight and other measurements
+- Workout templates for quicker startup

 ## Contribution
 We welcome contributions!
 If you'd like to contribute:
 1. Fork this repository